 Acne anywhere is a nuisance, to say the least, but chest acne can be particularly bothersome—especially during these hot summer months when humidity, sweat, and thick sunscreens clog pores and exacerbate the problem but you're more likely to want to have more skin on display.
 So how do you get rid of chest acne and avoid potential scarring in this especially delicate area?
-We reached out to Dr. Kristina Goldenberg of Goldenberg Dermatology in New York City to give us the lowdown on how to prevent these pesky pimples.
+We reached out to Kristina Goldenberg, MD, of Goldenberg Dermatology in New York City to give us the lowdown on how to prevent these pesky pimples.
 Keep reading to discover simple lifestyle changes you can make to beat chest acne.

 Shower After You Sweat

 "There are many ways to minimize chest acne," assures Goldenberg.
 "For those who exercise or play sports, I recommend showering soon after the workout is complete."
 So while it might be tempting to continue on with your day—running errands or meeting friends for brunch after a good sweat sesh—going unwashed, especially in already humid summer months, is wreaking havoc on your skin.
 "When sweat sits on the skin for a long period of time, it clogs pores and causes acne to develop," Goldenberg explains.
 "Therefore, rinsing after a workout will lead to significant improvement.

 You are what you eat, and certain foods have a way of triggering hormonal imbalances and breakouts.
 Goldenberg says to remember to avoid a high-glycemic diet.
 High-glycemic foods include sugar, flour, rice, bread, many breakfast cereals, and even certain fruits (bananas, grapes, and watermelon among them).
 Sugar is something you should reduce in your diet anyway for good health, so cutting it from your foods as a way to combat chest acne is an added bonus.

 Use an Anti-Bacterial Soap